Does Applying for Car Finance Affect Your Credit Score?

 - 1 year ago

 No, simply applying for car finance will not impact your credit score.
-At Quick Car Finance, we run a ‘soft search’ to check your eligibility – and this allows you to see how much you can borrow towards a car purchase and how long for, with quotes from car finance providers in real-time.
+At Quick Car Finance you can see how much you can borrow towards a car purchase and how long for using our car finance calculator, with quotes from car finance providers in real-time.

 If you wish to proceed with one of the car finance offered, one of the partner lenders with will run a ‘hard search’ on your credit file and this will be present on your record for 12 months, but will not have any positive or negative impact on your credit record.